MicrosoftDocs/dynamics365smb-docs/business-central/admin-walkthrough-customizing-cds-Integration.md

 ---

 # Walkthrough: Customizing an Integration with Common Data Service
 This walkthrough describes how to customize an integration between [!INCLUDE[prodshort](includes/prodshort.md)] and Common Data Service (CDS).
-The walkthrough will guide you through setting up integration of campaigns in [!INCLUDE[prodshort](includes/prodshort.md)] and campaigns in CDS.
+The walkthrough will guide you through setting up integration of an employee in [!INCLUDE[prodshort](includes/prodshort.md)] and worker in CDS.

 ## About This Walkthrough
-This walkthrough describes <!--how to integrate new and existing extensions with CDS.
-At a high-level, those process involve--> the following tasks:
+This walkthrough describes how to integrate new and existing extensions with CDS.
+At a high-level, those process involve the following tasks:

-- Develop an extension to integrate entities in CDS and [!INCLUDE[prodshort](includes/prodshort.md)]. <!--Should this be listed as a requirement?
-We don't explain how to develop an extension.-->
+- Develop an AL extension to integrate entities in CDS and [!INCLUDE[prodshort](includes/prodshort.md)]. <!--Add a link to a topic about developing AL extensions.
+[About Developing Extensions in AL]().-->

-    -   Create an integration table object in [!INCLUDE[prodshort](includes/prodshort.md)] for mapping a CDS entity to a [!INCLUDE[prodshort](includes/prodshort.md)] record type \(table\).  <!--is this a record type or a table object?-->
+    -   Create an integration table object in [!INCLUDE[prodshort](includes/prodshort.md)] for mapping a CDS entity to a [!INCLUDE[prodshort](includes/prodshort.md)] record type.

-    -   Use a CDS integration table as a <!--data--> source for a page in [!INCLUDE[prodshort](includes/prodshort.md)] that displays <!--data--> from CDS entity records.
+    -   Use a CDS integration table as a data source for a page in [!INCLUDE[prodshort](includes/prodshort.md)] that displays data from CDS entity records.
     -   Extend a page in [!INCLUDE[prodshort](includes/prodshort.md)] for coupling and sychronizing entity records in CDS with table records in [!INCLUDE[prodshort](includes/prodshort.md)].
     -   Use events to create an integration table and a field mapping between a table in [!INCLUDE[prodshort](includes/prodshort.md)] table and an integration table for CDS.
 -   Develop an extension to extend an existing integration between entities in CDS and [!INCLUDE[prodshort](includes/prodshort.md)].
     -   Create a table extension for an existing integration table object.
     -   Use events to add custom integration field mappings for existing integration table mappings.

 > [!NOTE]
-> The customization in this walkthrough is done entirely in <!--the online version of--> [!INCLUDE[prodshort](includes/prodshort.md)], and does not describe how to modify your CDS solution, such as adding or modify entities and forms.
+> The customization in this walkthrough is done entirely in the online version of [!INCLUDE[prodshort](includes/prodshort.md)], and does not describe how to modify your CDS solution, such as adding or modify entities and forms.

 ## Requirements
 This walkthrough requires the following:

 -   CDS, including the following:

-    -   <!--At least one?
-And is it just an entity, or do you also need an entity record?-->Worker entity.
+    -   A worker entity.

-    -   The URL of your CDS Server.  <!--is this called the "CDS Server," or is it "service?"-->
+    -   The URL of your CDS environment.

-    -   The user name and password of a user account that has full permissions to add and modify entities <!--in CDS? in the note above we said that we don't change anything in CDS.-->.
+    -   The user name and password of a user account that has full permissions to add and modify entities.
 -   [!INCLUDE[prodshort](includes/prodshort.md)], including the following:

-    -  Demo data.  <!--Is this just the standard demo data?
-Should we tell them where to get it, and should we recommend that they use a certain type of company, or maybe a sandbox? -->
+    -  The CRONUS International Ltd. demonstration data.  <!--need to tell them where they can get the data -->
     -   CDS integration is enabled, including the default synchronization setup and a working connection between [!INCLUDE[prodshort](includes/prodshort.md)] and CDS. <!--For more information, see []()....  -->
     -   Visual Studio Code with the AL Language extension installed.
 For more information, see [AL Language Extension Configuration](devenv-al-extension-configuration.md).
 The AL Language extension for Visual Studio is free, and you can download it [here](https://marketplace.visualstudio.com/items?itemName=ms-dynamics-smb.al).

 ## Create an Integration Table in [!INCLUDE[prodshort](includes/prodshort.md)] for the CDS Entity
 To integrate data from a CDS entity into [!INCLUDE[prodshort](includes/prodshort.md)], you must create a table object in [!INCLUDE[prodshort](includes/prodshort.md)] that is based on the CDS entity, and then import the new table into the [!INCLUDE[prodshort](includes/prodshort.md)] database.
 For this walkthrough we will create a table object that describes the schema for the **Worker** entity in CDS in the [!INCLUDE[prodshort](includes/prodshort.md)] database.

 > [!NOTE]
 > The table can contain some or all of the fields from the CDS entity.
-However, if you want to set up bi-directional synchronization you must include all fields in the table. <!--by "write back" do you mean a bi-directional sync?
-I assumed so and changed it.-->
+However, if you want to set up bi-directional synchronization you must include all fields in the table.

 ### To create the integration table for the worker entity in CDS
-1. Create a new AL extension. <!--Link to more information?-->
+1. Create a new AL extension. <!--For more information, see [About Developing Extensions in AL]()-->
 2. Export the **altpgen.exe** AL Table Proxy Generator from the VS Code AL extension.
-This executable tool allows you to create integration tables. <!--Is this a new thing?-->
+This executable tool allows you to create integration tables. <!--Talk to Susanne about this new thing?-->

 3. In PowerShell, run the tool with the following arguments: